 ZEELAND, Mich: Stacking chairs are one of the world’s most unassuming objects.
-They are used nearly every day without a second thought—unless, that is, if they are poorly designed.
-Too heavy and they are frustrating to lift.
-Too light and the sitter fears it breaking.
-Too ornate and the room is cluttered.
-Too boring and the room becomes sterile.
-It appears these simple pieces aren’t so simple after all—a challenge the design team at Herman Miller met head on with their latest project, the Pronta stacking chair.
+They are used nearly every day without a second thought – unless, that is, they are poorly designed.
+Too heavy, and they are frustrating to lift.
+Too light, and the sitter fears it breaking.
+Too ornate, and the room is cluttered.
+Too boring, and the room becomes sterile.
+It appears these simple pieces aren’t so simple after all – a challenge the design team at Herman Miller met head on with their latest project, the Pronta stacking chair.

-Pronta is Herman Miller’s first stacking chair to be dipped in color, offering smooth, monochromatic color options with the opportunity to mix and match colors between the legs and the chair itself.
+Pronta is Herman Miller’s first stacking chair to be dipped in colour, offering smooth, monochromatic colour options with the opportunity to mix and match colours between the legs and the chair itself.
 The polypropylene shell ensures the chair is light yet durable, and its straightforward construction validates that preparing the chair for recycling at end of life can be done with ease.
-The unique construction of the legs further aids the durability of the chair, as each leg fits snugly into deep rod pockets that extend upward capturing the back support and minimizing the need for extensive mechanical attachments.
+The unique construction of the legs further aids the durability of the chair, as each leg fits snugly into deep rod pockets that extend upwards, capturing the back support and minimising the need for extensive mechanical attachments.
 The choice of using a polypropylene shell also elevates the hygienic properties of the chair, as the entire surface of the chair is wipeable.

 Pronta is available now through certified Herman Miller Dealers and online.

 Herman Miller is a globally recognised leader in design.
 Since its inception in 1905, the company’s innovative, problem-solving designs and furnishings have inspired the best in people.
 Herman Miller is guided by an enduring legacy of design, innovation and social good.
 In 2021, Herman Miller and Knoll created MillerKnoll, a collective of dynamic brands that comes together to design the world we live in.